jharwell/sierra/docs/src/tutorials/project/main-config/perf.rst

    # Root key is required.
    perf:

-     # Is the performance measure for the project inverted, meaning that
-     # lower values are better.
-This key is optional; defaults to False if
-     # omitted.
-     inverted: true

      # The CSV file under ``statistics/`` for each experiment which
      # contains the averaged performance information for the
      # experiment.
 This key is required.